 The perfect device will help you make the most out of the limited space you have on your small boat or kayak, at the same time providing a superb array of useful features to get the job done.

-Whether you’re looking to fish from your kayak, canoe, float tubes, or the shore, there is definitely a portable fish finder unit out there that can help you reel in more fish.
 We have prepared a brief buying guide and a concise best portable fish finder review, so you will be able to make an informed decision as to which model best suits your fishing needs.
 Let’s dive right into it.

 Before we get to the nitty-gritty of this portable fish finder review, it might prove useful to read through this short guide to see the difference between portable and castable fish finders and the benefits of getting portable fish finder for kayaks and small boats, especially if you’re on the fence about getting one.

 Portable vs. Castable Fish Finders: Which should you buy?

 The main difference between castable and portable fish finders lies in their size.

 Portable fish finders usually come with a small transducer that can be placed in the water or attached to the bottom of your watercraft.
 It features a small display screen that shows the data available.